Police Sirens – Use, Details, and Compatibility

 Have you ever noticed some sirens sound louder than others?
 You probably have, and you’re not going crazy!
 No matter what type of vehicle a siren is mounted on, the only way to control the volume is through the PA system.
 The reason some sirens sound louder than others is due to the way the gear is mounted.
 Most emergency vehicle sirens create 110-120 decibels when turned on.
 Police sirens can sound louder than ambulances or fire trucks because cop cars usually have their siren mounted low on the front bumper.
 Fire trucks also mount their sirens on the bumper, but the large size of the vehicle absorbs some of the sounds.
 Since ambulances are bigger than most law enforcement vehicles and smaller than fire trucks, their siren sounds distinctly different as well.

 Not all police sirens are the same.
 Not only are mechanical police sirens still available, but electronic police sirens can vary greatly from one manufacturer from another.
+Usually when it comes to sirens, the fire truck siren, and ambulance siren give similar tones and power rangers.

 Police Siren Approvals, Certifications, and Standards